 2019 | Kyler Murray | Arizona Cardinals | Quarterback | Oklahoma |

-While not all number one overall picks have gone on to meet their potential, there are quite a few legends of the game as well as future hall of famers who were snapped up with this pick.
+While not all number-one overall picks have gone on to meet their potential, there are quite a few legends of the game as well as future Hall of Famer who were snapped up with this pick.
 Many of them have gone on to represent their sides in the Super Bowl while also winning multiple Vince Lombardi trophies.
-The likes of Peyton Manning, Troy Aikman, Terry Bradshaw and Eli Manning are prime examples of that.
+Peyton Manning, Troy Aikman, Terry Bradshaw, and John Elway are prime examples of this.